-'Support His Right To Operate': Huge Crowd Cheers On Bellmawr Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order
+'Support His Right To Operate': Huge Crowd Cheers On Atilis Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order

 “I don’t have a problem with it at all.
 Going to the gym is good for your health, it’s good for your mind, it’s good for your body,” said gym member Tony Lukosius.

-In a pair of videos posted to Facebook, the gym’s co-owners explained their decision to defy the governor’s order, saying the forced closure of businesses deemed “nonessential,” implemented to curb the spread of the virus, violates their constitutional rights.
+In a pair of videos posted to Facebook, Trumbetti and Smith explained their decision to defy the governor’s order, saying the forced closure of businesses deemed “nonessential,” implemented to curb the spread of the virus, violates their constitutional rights.

-“We are proposing an organized peaceful reopening of our state, not just our business,” said co-owner Frank Trumbetti.
+“We are proposing an organized peaceful reopening of our state, not just our business,” said Trumbetti.
 “We truly believe that if we don’t do this, in the end, we’ll have zero rights and no say in what happens.”

-“If big box retailers, grocery and liquor stores can operate with proper health protocol in place, so can every single business in America,” co-owner Ian Smith said.
+“If big box retailers, grocery and liquor stores can operate with proper health protocol in place, so can every single business in America,” Smith said.

-The gym’s legal counsel says they are planning to challenge the governor’s stay-at-home orders.

-“We intend to file an action which challenges the constitutionality of Governor Murphy’s Orders to curb my clients’ civil rights and liberties by ordering draconian ‘shelter-in-place orders and effectively shuttering so-called ‘Non-Essential’ businesses all across the State of New Jersey,” The Mermigis Law Group, P.C. said in a statement.

 The reopening also attracted dozens of people who are not members of the gym — many not wearing masks or practicing social distancing and waving flags supporting President Donald Trump.